North Arlington High School

-North Arlington High School is a public high school in North Arlington, Bergen County, New Jersey, United States.
+North Arlington High School is a public high school in North Arlington, Bergen County, in the U.S. state of New Jersey.
 It is the lone secondary school of the North Arlington School District.

-As of the 2021–22 school year, the school had an enrollment of 570 students and 51.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
-There were 104 students (18.2% of enrollment) eligible for free lunch and 25 (4.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 645 students and 48.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.
+There were 119 students (18.4% of enrollment) eligible for free lunch and 41 (6.4% of students) eligible for reduced-cost lunch.

 History

 Until September 1933, high school-aged students from North Arlington attended Kearny High School.
-Starting with the 1933-34 school year, students leaving eighth grade began attending Hasbrouck Heights High School.
+Starting with the 1933–34 school year, students leaving eighth grade began attending Hasbrouck Heights High School.
 By June 1934, the district had been informed that neither Kearny nor Hasbrouck Heights had capacity to host students from North Arlington.
-In June 1935 the district announced that it would ending its relationship with Kearny after 25 years and that for the upcoming school year seniors would be in Hasbrouck Heights while about 350 students in grades 9-11 would be at a new North Arlington High School, for which the district was seeking funding to construct an appropriate building.
+In June 1935 the district announced that it would ending its relationship with Kearny after 25 years and that for the upcoming school year seniors would be in Hasbrouck Heights while about 350 students in grades 9–11 would be at a new North Arlington High School, for which the district was seeking funding to construct an appropriate building.